EdFazli/vagrant-packer-ansible-samples/README.md

 Description on how to build terraform/ansible code and run the scripts.

 ## REVIEWER
-ITOPS person in charge to review and merge scripts to main and deploy the changes
+ITOPS person in charge to review and merge scripts to main repository and deploy the changes

 ## LATEST RELEASES